Hawgnes/CSW-Cognixus-Todolist-Server/README.md

 It will generate the application .jar file in /target directory.

-### 2.1 Building Docker image
+### 2.1 Building Docker image with DockerFile
-Project also includes a Dockerfile which can be used to build a Docker image based on the application's .jar file.
+The Dockerfile is used to build the application's Docker image based on the application's .jar file.
 The following command can be ran at the root directory of the project.

 >docker build -t tag-here .